RazvanML/reco-link/_posts/2016-12-05-Vaadin-Temperature-Conversion.md

 The ``ObjectProperty`` instance keeps the Kelvin temperature, while the raw field edits the value without performing any conversions.
 Further, all Java statements will go inside the init method, except of the standalone class declarations.

 Let's add a blank Kelvin converter and a Kelvin field.
-The only difference is the two decimal enforcement.
+The only improvement compared to the raw control is the two decimal enforcement.

 ```java
 @SuppressWarnings("serial")